paws of wisdom reactivity starter bundle

 #4 - New Environments: Confidence Through Exploration

-Exploring new, less stress environments is a great way to help build a dogs confidence.
-A quiet field, a back trail, or even an empty car park are all great areas you can encourage your dog to engage and explore.
+A quiet field, a back trail, or even an empty car park are all great areas you can encourage your dog to engage and explore their environment with little pressure and exposure to triggers.

 #5 - Daily Challenges: Building Confidence One Small Win at a Time